inventwithdean/CUDA_MLP/README.md

-This repository contains a pure CUDA C++ implementation of a Multilayer Perceptron (MLP) neural network with a Linear regression kaggle dataset with Apache 2 license on which the built network attained a loss of 0.07.
+This repository contains a pure CUDA C++ implementation of a Multilayer Perceptron (MLP) neural network with a Linear Regression Dataset with Apache 2 license on which the bnetwork attained a loss of 0.07.
 By building from the ground up, we gain a deep understanding of the inner workings of neural networks and the performance benefits of GPU acceleration.

 ![power](https://github.com/user-attachments/assets/c2c4428f-ae5c-4970-b707-4b856feef508)